sustain

 Principal Investigator

-Associate Professor at VIAS, University of Vienna.
+Professor in Prehistory at the University of Mainz.
 Maria Ivanova's research is based on a combination of archaeological approaches to material culture and collaborations with the disciplines of archaeobotany, zooarchaeology, biogeography and biogeochemistry.
 She leads Theme 1 (Archaeology).

 Richard Evershed